-For this study many colleagues generously contributed various elements that helped us produce a comprehensive revision.
-We are most appreciative and indebted to them for their support.
+Many colleagues generously contributed various elements that helped us producing a comprehensive revision.
+We are most appreciative of and indebted for their support.

 Systematic research is based on specimens stored in collections and looked after by conscientious colleagues.
 The quality of research is proportional to the number of specimens studied.
-We were fortunate to obtain a large number of them and are most thankful to the curators mentioned under “Materials and methods” that either facilitated our visit to their collection or sent us specimens on loan.
-With the establishment of Sirex noctilio in the Great Lakes region, many surveys were carried out and long series of specimens (including those of Xeris) were submitted to us for identification.
-We greatly appreciate the survey specimens of Siricidae generously given to us by H. Douglas (CFIA), D. Langor (NFRC), the late P. de Groot, K. Nystrom and I. Ochoa (GLFC), L. Humble and J. Smith (PFRC), J. Kruse (USFS–AK), D. Miller (USFS–GA), C. Piché (MNRQ), and J. Sweeney and J. Price (FRLC).
-These fresh and clean specimens permit us to study the DNA of significant specimens and enriched our collections.
+We were fortunate to obtain a large number of them and are most thankful to the curators mentioned under “materials and methods” that either facilitated our visit to their collection or sent us specimens on loan.
+With the establishment of Sirex noctilio in the Great Lake region, many surveys were carried out and long series of specimens were submitted to us for identification.
+We greatly appreciate the survey specimens of Siricidae generously given to us by H. Douglas (CFIA), D. Langor (NFRC), the late P. de Groot, K. Nystrom and I. Ochoa (GLFC), L. Humble and J. Smith (PFRC), J. J. Jones (Alberta), J. Kruze (USFS–AK), D. Miller (USFS–GA), C. Piché (MNRQ), J. Sweeney and J. Price (FRLC), and K. Zylstra (USDA).
+These fresh and clean specimens permit us to study the DNA of significant specimens and did enrich our collections.